 Rep. Valihura says that while the process has had its twists, turns and setbacks, the final destination was worth the bumpy ride.
 “This is going to put Delaware in the forefront of alternative power generation in this country and is going to send a message to our sister states along the coast that the time has come … to begin implementing off-shore wind projects.”

-Page 2 of 2 - The Blue Water Wind project must still go through an extensive state and federal permitting process before construction can start.
+The Blue Water Wind project must still go through an extensive state and federal permitting process before construction can start.
 Delaware’s Congressional delegation recently sent a letter to federal officials asking that they expedite their work to finalize regulations for the building and placement of off-shore wind turbines.